Total DramaRama: Production

 The show was under production as of December 19, 2017 under the title Total Drama Daycare.
 It first aired on Cartoon Network in the United States on September 1, 2018.
 Jennifer Pertsch revealed in an interview with TV Kids that Fresh took "11 favorites from the original cast and aged them down to 4".

-On February 13, 2019, the series was green lit for a second season.
+On February 13, 2019, the series was greenlit for a second season.
 On June 23, 2020, Corus Entertainment announced that the series was renewed for a third season, which premiered in Canada in mid-2021.
 Revenge of the Island contestant, Lightning, and Pahkitew Island contestant, Sugar, were aged down to join the cast.

 Broadcast

 Streaming

 The first season is available to stream on HBO Max as of September 20, 2021.
 The second season is also available to stream on HBO Max.
 The first 25 episodes of the third season were added to HBO Max on June 6, 2022, while the remaining episodes of season three were added on September 2, 2022.